strawberry-graphql/strawberry/docs/integrations/channels.md

-messages sent using the given message `type` (`chat.message` in the above example) but does not ensure that the message was sent to the same group or groups that it was called with - if another subscription using the same `ChannelsConsumer` also uses `ws.channel_listen` with some other group names, those will be returned as well.
+messages sent using the given message `type` (`chat.message` in the above example) but does not ensure that the message was sent to the same group or groups that it was called with - if another subscription using the same `ChannelsConsumer` also uses `ws.listen_to_channel` with some other group names, those will be returned as well.

 In the example we ensure `message["room_id"] in room_ids` before passing messages